sammiefrog/code-refactory/README.md

 I learned a great deal about accessibility standards and how to apply them to my work.
 I also learned how to make text resize when the browser window is resized, as well as how to use descriptive comments.

-## **Contributors**
+## **Technology Stack**

-@sammiefrog
+* HTML, CSS

 ## **Usage**

-This website is for a company called Horiseon, and their site is for search engine optimization.
-The page details the service they offer.
+This page details the services offered by the company Horiseon, and the benefits to using their services.

 ## **Credits**